Updated: Aug 30, 2021

 14) The church is not appointed to wrath (Romans 5:9, I Thess.1:9-10; I Thess.
 5:9).
 The church cannot enter "the great day of his wrath" (Rev. 6:17).
 Thirteen times in Revelation, the time of the Tribulation is described as a time of wrath (Rev. 6:16, Rev. 6:17, Rev. 11:18, Rev. 12:12, Rev. 14:8, Rev. 14:10, Rev. 14:19, Rev. 15:1, Rev. 15:7, Rev. 16:1, Rev. 16:19, Rev. 18:3, Rev. 19:15).

 It is true that the Church will be removed (gathered to Christ) before God’s wrath is poured out upon the earth and its inhabitants.
 However, you again confuse the whole of the seventieth week, or the portion of it called “great tribulation” with the Day of the LORD.
-God’s wrath does not begin until after the sun, moon, and stars go dark (Matt 24:29; Rev 6:12-13), Jesus is revealed to the world in the clouds with the holy angles (Matt 24:30; Rev 1:7), and the church is gathered to Him (Matt 24:31, Rev 7:9-17), and 144,000 virgin Jewish men are sealed in their foreheads for protection from the trumpet and vial judgements while they remain upon the earth (Rev 7:1-8).
+God’s wrath does not begin until after the sun, moon, and stars go dark (Matt 24:29; Rev 6:12-13), Jesus is revealed to the world in the clouds with the holy angels (Matt 24:30; Rev 1:7), and the church is gathered to Him (Matt 24:31, Rev 7:9-17), and 144,000 virgin Jewish men are sealed in their foreheads for protection from the trumpet and vial judgments while they remain upon the earth (Rev 7:1-8).

 Notice that there is no mention of God’s wrath in the book of Revelation until the sun, moon, and stars go dark (Rev 6:12-17).
 It is the sign which portends the revelation of Jesus Christ on the Day of the LORD.
 It is upon the same day of His revelation that His wrath is poured out.